Who was Sharif Osman Hadi? What did he stand for, and who did he represent?

 "Janina," she said, her tone a bit how-am-I-supposed-to-know, before adding that 'they' were taking him to the hospital.

 We were both befuddled, as much by what had happened, as by the awkward role reversal we had just performed.
 Like any responsible consumer of news and information in this age, Esha was still exercising caution over Hadi, if not being downright skeptical.
-I, on the other hand, was a believer, convinced that here was a young man with a smart head on his shoulders, and his heart in the right place.
+It's what many people have gone through, in relation to their hopes and expectations from the band of young leaders who emerged on the political scene post the Uprising.
+I, on the other hand, was a believer, convinced that here was a young man with an intelligent head on his shoulders, and his heart in the right place.
+I found him ideologically sound, and culturally grounded.
 I was aware of the bad rap the establishment had tried to bestow on him, branding him first as too extreme, and then as too profane - a symbol of the breakdown in norms and mutual respect in the political arena.
 I found both these notions laughable, but more on that later.

 For now I had to find out what happened.
 I saw my socials had blown up, and the news was everywhere, but all the updates were pretty rudimentary.
 I was still not very upset, truth be told.
 Something inside me failed, or refused to believe that it could be too serious.
 There were conflicting reports on whether they managed to get him.
 Some said the bullet grazed his ear, others that it didn't penetrate the brain.
 And I wanted to believe them, so I did.